stephlj/slopey/README.md

 ```bash
 ./Analyze_Slopey.sh Symlinks_Data/DataDirName
 ```
-with optional additional arguments: clean, -dr (prints debug info from make), -j4 (runs multi-threaded).
+with optional additional arguments: clean, -dr (prints debug info from make), -j4 (runs multi-threaded; the default in RunSlopeyAnalysis is -j2).
 Or, run in Matlab:

 ```matlab
 RunSlopeyAnalysis(DataDirName)